rodrigo-hn/html_canvas_app_AG/diagram-builder/docs/TECHNICAL_DOCS.md

 2. **If WebNode**: instantiates `WebNodeWrapperComponent` which dynamically picks the correct Tailwind component (Button, Card, etc.).

 It also attaches the `appDraggable` directive to enable interaction.

+### Edge Renderer (`edge-renderer.component.ts`)

+Visualizes the connection between nodes.
+It computes the path dynamically based on the current positions of the source and target nodes (center-to-center line for now).
+It uses an SVG `<path>` with an optional marker-end (arrowhead).

 ### Draggable Directive